 Kids Kare at Home

-If you have sick children or need back-up emergency childcare (e.g., your regular child care is not available), you can contact a qualified child care provider through the Kids Kare at Home program, which is operated by the U-M’s Work/Life Resource Center.
+If you have sick children or need back-up emergency childcare (e.g., your regular child care is not available), you can contact a qualified child care provider through the Kids Kare at Home program, which is operated by the U-M’s Child and Family Care office.
 After calling, an assigned, trained caregiver will come to your home within 3-4 hours.

 Faculty and Their Families